 Why So Scary

-The world first heard of Scary Creative, Inc. back in 1990 under the name Scary Productions.
+The world first heard of Scary Creative, Inc. in 1990 under the name Scary Productions.
 In those early days, the company began its humble artistic roots deep within the motion picture and cosmetic industry.
-It was a talented, rag-tag team of dreamers from the graphic world that began Scary with the crazy idea that you can do something you love and call it work.
-At that time Rub On Transfers were the only way to mock up designs.
-It was not much more then prep work but with the encroaching presence of computer designs into the graphics world, Rub On Transfers became a niche market.
-Like a phoenix arising from the ashes, Rub On Transfers were ready to come back into the lime light in a big way.
+A talented, rag-tag team of dreamers from the graphic world began Scary with the crazy idea that you can do something you love and call it work.
+At that time, Rub-On Transfers were the only way to mock up designs.
+It was not much more than prep work, but with the encroaching presence of computer designs in the graphics world, Rub On Transfers became a niche market.
+Like a phoenix rising from the ashes, Rub On Transfers was ready to return to the limelight quickly.
 It was 1995 when Scary was approached by big names in the guitar manufacturing industry.
-Companies such as Gibson and Fender were in need of help and Scary was there to save the day.
-Guitar manufacturers were searching for headstock logos that were thinner, better quality, more precise and easier to apply and Rub On Transfers were the answer.
+Companies like Gibson and Fender needed help, and Scary saved the day.
+Guitar manufacturers were searching for headstock logos that were thinner, better quality, more precise, and easier to apply, and Rub On Transfers were the answer.
 It did not take long for word of mouth to spread.
-Once the top dogs were admitting to using Rub On Transfers, everyone in the industry was eager to see just what Scary Creative had to offer.
+Once the top dogs admitted to using Rub-On Transfers, everyone in the industry was eager to see what Scary Creative had to offer.
 The orders came pouring in, but the product spoke for itself.
-Soon companies found themselves asking “What else can Scary do for me?”.
+Soon, companies asked, “What else can Scary do for me?”.
 Guitar Wraps and Wear Patterns were being created, patents for the Fret Masks were issued, and a trail of happy customers grew.
-Now the cat is out of the bag and Rub On Transfers, Guitar Wraps and Fret Masks are yours for the asking!
+Now the cat is out of the bag, and Rub-On Transfers, Guitar Wraps, and Fret Masks are yours for the asking!

 John Cross | President/CEO | john@scarycreative.com